eljojo/faircamp-fork/README.md

 - wav

 > This enables downloading of (a) release(s) behind a soft - i.e. not technically enforced - paycurtain (by default only streaming is enabled)
-> (Note that in practice this overrides free_download - it is shown in the same manifest here for the sake of showing the option)
+> (This overrides disable_download & free_download and in practice would not be used along side these in the same manifest)
 >
 > This setting accepts (in any order) a currency code (ISO 4217 [1]) and a price range as in these examples:
 > USD 0+ (Name your price, including zero dollars as a valid option)